xg2353/dsi-capstone-f21/IndividualLevel-PathSpecific-Counterfactual-Fairness/README.md

 # IndividualLevel-PathSpecific-Counterfactual-Fairness

-This repository is an official implementation of the following paper:
+This folder is an official implementation (by ychika) of the following paper:

 Yoichi Chikahara, Shinsaku Sakaue, Akinori Fujino, Hisashi Kashima; 'Learning Individually Fair Classifier with Path-Specific Causal-Effect Constraint', International Conference on Artificial Intelligence and Statistics (AISTATS2021).

+Some changes are made for the purpose of this project.

 ## Requirements